 All nursing students must adhere to the conduct expectations outlined in the Michigan Nurse Practice Act, the American Nurses Association Code of Nurses, and the behaviors outlined in the Nursing Student Handbook.
 It is the intent of these policies to insure client safety and professional conduct by appropriate ethical-legal behavior on the part of all nursing students.
 All nursing students are expected to be responsible for their actions.
-A student’s failure to abide by the outlined expectations at all times shall initiate faculty evaluation of a student’s ability to continue in the clinical rotation and therefore, the Nursing Program.
+A student’s failure to abide by the outlined expectations at all times will require a faculty evaluation of the student’s ability to continue in the clinical rotation and therefore, the Nursing Program.

-Students must be prepared in the clinical area to give responsible, safe nursing care or will be asked to leave the clinical area.
+- Students must be prepared in the clinical area to give responsible, safe nursing care or will be asked to leave the clinical area.
 This can jeopardize the student’s ability to successfully complete the program.
-Performance hazardous to client safety and/or endangering clients will be cause for dismissal from the program.
+Performance hazardous to client safety and/or endangering clients may be cause for dismissal from the Nursing Program.

-Students must behave in a professional manner toward faculty, staff and clients.
-This behavior includes courtesy, honesty, ethical actions and responsible intercommunication skills.
-Behavior that interferes with clinical agency/staff/faculty relationships will be cause for dismissal from the Nursing Program.
+- Students must behave in a professional manner toward faculty, staff and clients.
+This behavior includes courtesy, honesty, ethical actions and responsible communication skills.
+Behavior that interferes with clinical agency/staff/faculty relationships may be cause for dismissal from the Nursing Program.

-Students must act to protect confidentiality in all situations.
-Breaches of confidentiality or HIPAA laws concerning fellow students or clients may result in dismissal in the Nursing Program.
+- Students must act to protect confidentiality in all situations.
+Breaches of confidentiality or HIPAA laws concerning fellow students or clients may result in dismissal from the Nursing Program.

-Students must document accurately and factually.
-Falsification of clients’ charts or records will result in dismissal from the program.
+- Students must document accurately and factually without omissions.
+Falsification of clients’ charts or records may result in dismissal from the Nursing Program.

-Students must not chew gum, eat food/candy, or drink beverages while in the PSL and may do so at agencies only in designated areas (cafeteria).
+- Students must not chew gum, eat food/candy, or drink beverages while in the PSL and may do so at agencies only in designated areas (cafeteria).

-Students are not allowed to bring cell phones/beepers or other electrical devices to the clinical areas.
+- Students are not allowed to bring cell phones to the clinical areas.
 Instructors will provide emergency numbers.